TRIPLE-PRONGED INTEGRATED EMISSION REDUCTION STRATEGY

 This finally brings me to my Model Triple Pronged Greenhouse Gas Reduction Plan for Sarawak, to be rolled out throughout Asia if successful.

 1. Currently the bulk of organic produce consumed in Sarawak is imported.
 There is a desire to expand organic food production, not just for domestic consumption but also for the rapidly expanding Chinese market for organic food.
 One problem is a lack of organic fertiliser.
 Bat guano is mined from some caves but there is little else available for farmers wanting to convert to organic farming.
 This could be solved if the Bio-Regen unit is rolled out in Sarawak.
+The Bio-Regen unit uses a similar microbial mix as the BioWicked Inoculate, and is a double food grinder unit for converting food waste to biofertiliser.
 Schools and markets are good locations, and food halls in shopping centres.
 The fermentation process kills e-coli, salmonella and other pathogens and organic waste such as fish waste and meat can be added.
 This process converts what is a huge contributor of methane into a high nutrient probiotic organic liquid fertiliser in just 28 days.
 However without a market for the fertiliser being established at the same time you can end up with thousands of litres of unwanted smelly liquid.

 2. The second prong is to start a large Inga edulis alley crop trial near Miri.
-The organic fertiliser produced by the Bio-Regen will be used for nutrients and to help stimulate mycorrhiza growth.
+The organic biofertiliser either produced by the Bio-Regen or brewed by farmers from the BioWicked Inoculate can be used for nutrients and to help stimulate mycorrhiza growth.
 I believe that by using this probiotic fertiliser the results could be better than the South American trials.
-Without access to the Bio-Regen fertiliser it would be difficult to source sufficient organic fertiliser to run the alley crop trials.
 The alley cropping technique could be used by both commercial agriculturalist and market gardeners and it could even be trialled as a way of growing organic palm oil.
 Where it will reduce the most emissions though is where it can be introduced to those Dayaks still practicing slash and burn agriculture in rainforest areas as the amount of land required for alley cropping agriculture is about a sixth required for slash and burn.
 It will be readily adopted once a few pilot projects go in as it entails less work for a higher yield and the villagers have less distance to go as they can keep using their field which is closest to their village every year.

 So in conclusion what I am proposing is a holistic plan with multiple opportunities for greenhouse gas reductions.